BlitzkriegSoftware/PcfConfigSvr/README.md

 This example is a small web app that shows the results in a table on the home page.

+I use Visual Studio Code to edit NodeJS projects.
+It's handy to have the NodeJS plug-ins loaded.

 ## About me ##